Graphene Nanoribbons as a Majorana Platform

 \paragraph{Proximity-induced superconductivity in half-metals.} In a half-metallic system, the Fermi level crosses the electronic bands of one spin orientation, while residing within the energy gap of the opposite spin orientation~\footnote{Given recent discoveries of half and quarter metal phases in rhombohedral trilayer graphene \cite{Zhou2021}, we emphasize that the case here considered there is no extra degree of freedom such as valley.
-Hence, the half-metal nomenclature refers to a single spin-polarized band intersecting the Fermi level}.
-Naively, a heterojunction comprising a spin-singlet $s$-wave superconductor and a half-metal is unlikely to support proximity-induced superconductivity.
+Hence, the half-metal nomenclature refers to a single spin-polarized band intersecting the Fermi level}, as shown in Fig.\ \ref{Fig.:1_schematic}(c).
+Naively, one does not expect a heterojunction comprising a spin-singlet $s$-wave superconductor and a half-metal to support proximity-induced superconductivity.
 Because the half-metal admits only one spin orientation at the Fermi level, only the electron with the same spin orientation forming the Cooper pair can tunnel into it, with the opposite-spin electron being reflected.
+Yet, we demonstrate that this naive picture can break down under specific conditions.
 In the following, we derive the minimal conditions under which the superconductivity can still be induced in the half-metal upon proximity coupling to a singlet $s$-wave superconductor.
 For simplicity, we consider a one-dimensional Hamiltonian of the heterostructure where the half-metal and superconductor are coupled via a single fermion tunneling,

 where